hellomarijke/Future-Project/Oroboros DND/Characters/Aainaye.md

 **Primary objective**: Unravelling their identity.
 Who were they and who are they now?
 In order to know who they are now, they want to know who they were - this also includes exploring the world as it is compared to finding clues as to how it was before.
 **Secondary objective**: This leads to the secondary objective: wanting to find out how they exactly died, who killed them, and why.

+In short:
+Primary objective: unravelling their identity.
+Who are they now?
+Who were they before?
+Secondary objective: Who killed them, how did they die?
+And why?

 **Fears**:
 - Themselves.
 Are they now who they were before?
 Would the before-them be disappointed in the now-them, or would the now-them be disappointed before-them?